 The Company is subject to other claims and litigation in the ordinary course of business which the Company does not believe are material.
-In addition, a claim was recently made against the Company by a competitor alleging false advertising where, although no formal demand was made, the Company believed the competitor may be seeking in excess of \$10 million.
-During the second quarter of 2015, the Company resolved the matter for approximately \$2.8 million, inclusive of attorney fees and expenses.
-During the fourth quarter of 2015, the Company recorded an insurance reimbursement of \$1.5 million related to this matter.
+In addition, a claim asserted against the Company by a competitor in 2014 alleged false advertising where, although no formal demand was made, the Company believed the competitor may have been seeking in excess of \$10 million.
+In 2015, the Company resolved the matter for approximately \$2.8 million, inclusive of attorney fees and expenses and also recorded an insurance reimbursement of \$1.5 million related to this matter.